 Absentee Ballot Report

-Q. What is the Absentee Ballot Report and what is included in that file?
+Q. What is the Absentee Ballot Report, and what is included in that file?
 Is voter history contained in the Absentee Ballot Report?
 Does the Absentee Ballot Report contain information on individuals who are on the Absentee List?

-A. The Absentee Ballot Report is a statewide report that includes information on voters who have been sent an absentee ballot for an upcoming federal election, and includes the status of the absentee ballot.
-It is updated early each morning with the previous day’s business.
-The fee for a single copy of the extract of the voter file such as the statewide Absentee Ballot Report is $1,000.00.
+A. The Absentee Ballot Report is a statewide report that includes information on voters who have been sent an absentee ballot for an upcoming election and includes the status of the absentee ballot.
+A list of the fields in the report is available as part of the Administrative Rule 44.3.1101.

 Q. Is the Absentee Ballot Report cumulative?
 Will it show everyone who has been sent a ballot and the ballot status for the election, or does each subsequent report only include voters since the last report?